Galapagos Islands Vacations: everything you should know before booking

 The other thing I realized was that it’s perfectly fine to travel to the Galapagos on your own.

-It’s safe and even more, the majority of the hotels in the Galapagos Islands don’t apply the single supplement.
-So whether you are renting your room for one person or for two, the room rate per person stays the same.
+It’s safe and even more, the majority of the hotels in the Galapagos Islands don’t charge a single supplement.
+So whether you are renting your room for one person or two, the room rate per person stays the same.
 That has never happened to me before.

 GALAPAGOS ORGANIZED TOUR

-If traveling solo is not your gem, there are always amazing cruises that take you around these spectacular islands.
+If traveling solo is not your thing, there are always amazing cruises that take you around these spectacular islands.

 If you are wondering whether to book a Galapagos cruise or travel on your own, check out my post on the topic.
 It will help you solve the dilemma.

-If you prefer to go on a cruise, I have partnered with this amazing company
+If you prefer to go on a cruise, you can check out these amazing trips on the boat Eden.

-This time the only thing I have read was the Lonely Planet as I wanted to make sure I was covering all the most interesting stuff.
-However, I have found other interesting books that might be of your interest, if you love to know about the natural history of the islands.
-Here below is my choice.
+This time, the only thing I have read was the Lonely Plane, as I wanted to make sure I was covering all the most interesting stuff.
+However, I have found other interesting books that might be interesting to you, if you’re interested in the natural history of the islands.
+Below is my choice.

 DOCUMENTS AND ENTRY REQUIREMENTS TO TRAVEL TO THE GALAPAGOS ISLANDS

-Although they are taking some actions that are all against environmental practices such as opening the airport in San Cristobal to the US military airplanes, on the other hand, they are still taking baby steps to keep the environment safe and healthy, such as prohibiting fireworks and limiting (soon eliminative) the use of plastics.
+Although they are taking some actions that are all against environmental practices, such as Aiairportinghe airport in San Cristobal to the US military airplanes, on the other hand, they are still taking baby steps to keep the environment safe and healthy, such as prohibiting fireworks and limiting (soon to be eliminated) the use of plastics.

 On the other hand, it is necessary to keep it controlled and educate the visitors on conservation issues and best ecological practices.